kyleskrinak/duke-info-01/_posts/2018-10-28-how-to-restaurant.md

 Remember, we're not dogs.
 We don't have to reward ourselves with food, nor eat it because we see it.
 {: .notice--info}

 It’s that simple.
 If they have real butter, they are the real deal.
+I would like to think that LCHF’er and foodie, alike, would agree on this?

 What are your challenges when dining out?
+Has butter been your culinary touchstone?